Visible Collider Signals of Natural Quirks: New Collider Strategy

 \subsubsection{Glueball Simulation}

 In each simulated event a hard hidden sector gluon is radiated from a squirk.
-This hidden sector gluon hadronizes into a hidden sector glueball, but which type?
+This hidden sector gluon hadronizes into a hidden sector glueball, but which state is produced?
 As usefully tabulated in Ref.~\cite{Batz:2023zef}, in SU(3) gauge theories there are 12 glueball states which are often labeled by their $J^{PC}$ values.
-The lightest state, with mass $m_0$, is $0^{++}$ and as discussed in Sec.~\ref{ss:glueDyn} this state decay into SM states through an off-shell Higgs.
+The lightest state, with mass $m_0$, is $0^{++}$ and as discussed in Sec.~\ref{ss:glueDyn} this state decays into SM states through an off-shell Higgs.

 The other hidden sector glueball states are typically collider stable~\cite{Batz:2023zef} so they do not produce the displaced vertices essential to our search strategy.
-For hidden sector glueball masses at the higher end of what we consider some of the heavier states may decay with a short enough lifetime to appear as a displaced vertex in LHC detectors.
-However, in this range the cross section to produce a hidden sector gluon with sufficient energy to make these heavy hidden sector glueball states is quite small.
+For hidden sector glueball masses at the higher end of what we consider, some of the heavier states may decay with a short enough lifetime to appear as a displaced vertex in LHC detectors.
+However, in this range, the cross section to produce a hidden sector gluon with sufficient energy to make these heavy hidden sector glueball states is quite small.
 For simplicity, we make the conservative assumption that only the lightest hidden sector glueball produces displaced vertices.
 However, we must still estimate how likely the radiated hidden sector gluon is to become $0^{++}$ as compared to the other hidden sector glueball possibilities.

 While the details of hidden sector glueball hadronization are beyond the scope of this work we can make robust predictions for the relative production of hidden sector glueball states.
 Following Ref.~\cite{Batz:2023zef}, we estimate the relative rate of producing a hidden sector glueball with spin $J$ with a thermal distribution \beq P_J \propto (2J+1)\left(\frac{m_J}{m_0}\right)^{3/2}\exp\left[-\frac{m_J-m_0}{T_\text{had}}\right]~, \eeq where $m_J\geq m_0$ is the mass of the spin-$J$ hidden sector glueball and $T_\text{had}$ is a temperature that characterizes hadronization.
 This form shows that higher-spin hidden sector glueballs receive some enhancement.
 However, the largest effect is the exponential cost of having higher mass.